brontoio/brontobytes-aws-ingestion-python/README.md

   - `clb_access_log`
   - `cf_realtime_access_log`
   - `cf_standard_access_log`
+- `client_type` is optional and should only be set when forwarding log data that is already in a format that should not be altered by this integration, e.g. the data is already in the `FluentD` format.
+Currently, the only values supported are `FluentD` and `LogStash`.
 - For Cloudwatch logs, entries in the configuration map are optional.
 If not set, the bronto destination (i.e. `dataset` and `collection`) is so that:
   - the collection is defined with the `cloudwatch_default_collection` environment variable or the default Bronto